ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 2. Select `Pie` from the visualizations drop-down menu
 3. Click `Apply and close`

 This error appears to only be affecting a percentage of our overall requests.
-We don't yet have the tools to break this down by customer or client, but we will in a future exercise.
+We don't yet have the tools to break this down further, but we will in a future exercise.

 # Are the errors still occurring?